Mortgage Recast Calculator

 • Reduce the loan balance faster

-For example, if your remaining mortgage balance is $200,000 and you make a lump sum payment of $20,000 toward the principal, the new balance becomes $180,000.
-Your lender then recalculates your monthly payment based on the reduced balance, which lowers your monthly mortgage payment.
+If your remaining mortgage balance is $200,000 and you make a lump sum payment of $20,000, the new balance becomes $180,000.
+Your lender then recalculates your monthly payment based on the reduced balance — lowering your payment while keeping your rate and term unchanged.

 What is the difference between recasting and refinancing?